nfgrilo/sherpany-challenge/README.md

 ### Photo Fetching

-The actual photo (image) fetching is made separately by the `PhotoController` controller.
+Photo (image) fetching is made by the `PhotoController` controller.

 Each photo request translate into a `PhotoController.Task` being added to a queue, so that no multiple connections to the same image resource are ever made.
-Additionally, tasks have different priorities depending on the context (prefetching, fetching for visible cell, cancelling prefetching, full-sized image fetch), so dequeuing is always made with higher priority tasks.
+Additionally, tasks have different priorities depending on the context (prefetching, fetching for visible cell, cancelling prefetching, full-sized image fetch), so dequeuing always pick the higher priority tasks.

 When queueing (and dequeuing) tasks, thread-safety is accomplished by using a concurrent queue with barrier (faster than a serial queue).
 Read accesses can be asynchronously, while writes are made synchronously with barrier, so that once a "write" is placed on the queue, it is only executed when there are no more "reads" in the queue.